natelaclaire/cis334/class-4/chapter-10-discovery-projects.md

     public function getLabel(): string {
         return $this->label;
     }
-    // Returns the array of CSS classes, adding 'is-invalid' if there's a validation message public function getClasses(): array {
+    // Returns the array of CSS classes, adding 'is-invalid' if there is a validation message public function getClasses(): array {
         if ($this->validationMessage) {
             if (!in_array('is-invalid', $this->classes)) {